ross-nordstrom/learning-angular/README.md

 ## TDD
 Yea, that's right... you can TDD javascript.
 In fact, that's one of the shiny, attractive features of AngularJS - it works really well with testing.

+Here's a simple, but clear video on how to do TDD: [Egghead: Testing Overview](http://www.thinkster.io/pick/98gzbj1fSo/angularjs-testing-overview)

 ## Imperitive vs Declarative Code
 In short, we are most familiar with Imperitive code -- telling a computer _how_ to do things.
 Declarative code -- telling a computer _what_ end result we want -- is something most coders at once don't understand and yet are experienced with.
 SQL is actually a declarative language; D3.js is as well.
 Recognizing D3 as a declarative language helps explain the difficulty of learning it.